sjagadi/TsetTestApp/README.md

    3. If value has more than 2 decimal digits, round to 2 decimal digits

 C. Label input validation
-   a.
-Labels have to contain at least 2 characters
+   1. Labels have to contain at least 2 characters
-   b.
-If input is invalid, restore last valid state
+   2. If input is invalid, restore last valid state

 D. Value input validation
-   a.
-Values cannot be negative
+   1. Values cannot be negative
-   b.
-If input is invalid, restore last valid state
+   2. If input is invalid, restore last valid state